nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 Support, bugs, and help
 ------------------------------------------------------------------------------
-If you have any questions about Mindboggle, or have found a bug, big or small, please `submit an issue <https://github.com/nipy/mindboggle/issues>`_ on GitHub.
+If you have any questions about Mindboggle, please post to `NeuroStars <https://neurostars.org/tags/mindboggle/>`_ with the tag "mindboggle"; if you have found a bug, big or small, please `submit an issue <https://github.com/nipy/mindboggle/issues>`_ on GitHub.

 To learn about command-line options after installing Mindboggle,